aileenmcd/bin_project/readme.md

     period.
   - Explore how the volume/weight of rubbish compares between bin locations.
+  - Create small interactive plots for users to explore data.

 Attribution: The learning/code using the OpenStreetMap data come from this [blog](https://taraskaduk.com/posts/2021-01-18-print-street-maps/) (Reference: Kaduk (2021, Jan.
 18).
 Taras Kaduk: Print Personalized Street Maps Using R).

+Notes on some of the locations:

+  - Decided to concentrate on Edinburgh City Centre so did not include locations in Portobello.
+  - Gayfield Square Park, Leith Links, Princes Street Gardens East, Princes Street Gardens West are all parks so decide to remove from analysis as found visualising volume via thickness of line of street did not work well for parks (since these are filled polygons).
+  - Restalrig railway path is a cycleway on OSM so choose to also remove.